Amag1n3/Godo/README.md

 - [Bubbletea](https://github.com/charmbracelet/bubbletea)

+## 🚧 Upcoming Features

+- [ ] Auto-schedule empty deadlines for today at 24:00 hrs
+- [ ] Natural language support for deadlines (e.g., “tomorrow”)
+- [ ] Optional reminders/notifications for deadlines
+- [x] Add `--purge` and `--purgeall` flags to delete tasks ✅
+- [ ] Export/Import tasks to/from JSON or CSV

 🧑‍💻 About Me

 Hi!
 I'm Amogh Tyagi, a developer passionate about building useful, elegant tools for the terminal.
 I love Go, minimalism, and making the command line a more beautiful place.